2lbsround steak or sirloin tip steak,cut into 1-inch strips

 Remember when cutting steak to always cut against the grain for the most tender cut of meat.
 Also, you could use london broil or flank steak for this.

 Short on time?
 Just purchase fajita meat so the beef is already cut for you!

 If you want the sauce in this to be thicker, just add another cornstarch slurry (at the end) to it.
-Mix a tbsp. of water with a tbsp. of cornstarch.
+Mix a tablespoon of water with a tablespoon of cornstarch.
 Add to the crock pot, stir, then turn on high and cook until thickened.

 Serve it on top of rice or in flour tortillas as fajitas.
 Also, this Grilled Chili Lime Corn tastes amazing with this pepper steak.

 Can't find beef bouillon?
 Just substitute beef stock or substitute the powdered beef bouillon with the Better than Bouillon beef paste.